phebsv/CPU-SCHEDULING-OS-PROJECT/README.md

 **HOW TO RUN THE SIMULATION**

+1. You can manually input or generate random processes depending on how many processes you want to input.
+2. Choose an algorithm scheduler.
+   NOTE: If you chose RR or MLFQ algorithm, you must first input a value for Quantum for RR and Quantum time and Allotment time for MLFQ.
+3. Run scheduler.
+It will direct you to the RESULT panel.
+4. You can press Play to show the execution details.
+5. You can also go to the Metrics panel for visualizing the Process Metrics and Process Execution Timeline.
+6. If you want to save the output, you can press export and it will save you a text file.

 **SCHEDULING ALGORITHMS IN THIS PROJECT**
 1. _First Come First Serve (FCFS)_ = Executes processes in the order they arrive, without preemption; simple but may lead to long waiting times for short jobs.
 2. _Shortest Job First (SJF - Non-Preemptive)_ = Runs the process with the shortest burst time first, minimizing average waiting time but requires prior knowledge of execution times.